underlines/awesome-ml/llm-tools.md

 - [singulatron](https://singulatron.com/desktop-ai) simple interface to download and run LLMs, similar to LM Studio
 - [torchchat](https://github.com/pytorch/torchchat) CLI interaction with LLMs such as llama, mistral and more using pytorch execution on linux, android, osx and ios supporting multiple quantization types, rest API, gat and generate
 - [MaxsAistudio](https://github.com/stringandstickytape/MaxsAistudio/) Maxime Labonne's Windows native C# based LLM UI for chatting with ollama, OpenAI, Anthropic, Groq and Gemini models with many features including conversation management, templating, embedding retrieval, diagramming etc
+- [Screen Pipe](https://github.com/louis030195/screen-pipe) library providing screen, audio and microphone capture stored in an embedding DB and used during query time via a web and desktop frontend as a rewind ai or windows copilot alternative

 ## Web GUIs